RonenNess/EzSockets/README.md

 EzSockets provides a slightly improved API for C# TCP sockets:

-- Listener class to easily listen on port and accept new connections.
+- Listener class to listen on port and accept new connections.
-- Framing (sending and reading whole messages with attached size).
+- Framing (sending and reading messages as whole, with size attached).
-- Events-based API.
+- Events-driven API.
-- Async reading loops for sockets.
+- Async reading loops to automatically read messages.

-Basically it implements the bit of tedious work that C# sockets, which are already pretty great on their own, force you to do.
+Basically it implements the bit of tedious work that C# sockets (which are already pretty great on their own) force you to do.

 ## How it works

-1. Define your event listener class and implement the event handlers you want to react to.
+1. Implement your event listener class for client and server side (ie your logic).
 2. On server side: create listener to accept connections from port.
-3. On client side: create socket to connect to server.
+3. On client side: create sockets to connect to server.

+That's pretty much it.
+You can use *EzSockets* just like you would with regular TCP client, but the real fun is using them from the event handlers, sort of like with socket.io.

-### Messages Vs Data
+### Messages Vs Raw Data

-*EzSockets* can send raw data (bytes array or string) using the Send() and Read() APIs (+ their 'Async' versions).
-However, when using raw Send / Read you need to know the size of your messages on the receiving end upfront, ie you must know how many byte you're expecting.
+Raw API is the basic sockets API that allow you to send streams of bytes to the other side (from byte array or string).
+The problem with this method is that it has no framing and if you send two different messages in a row (for example "hello " and "world") the receiving side might get it in a single read, as "hello world" (not always desired).

-*Messages* API allow you to send whole messages with their size attached to them.
-On the receiving end they will be read as a whole, without you needing to know the size.
+The *Messages* API allow you to send and read whole messages without knowing their size.
+With this API if the remote device sent you "hello " and "world", you will get two messages containing "hello " and "world" separately.
-To use Messages API use the SendMessage / ReadMessage methods.

-In addition, you can call StartReadingMessages() to make sockets constantly listen to incoming messages.

-Warning: don't mix raw with messages API, or you might get buffers in wrong sizes leading to exceptions.
+Messages API comes with another feature, StartReadingMessages(), which will make a socket listen to incoming traffic and generate 'Message read' events for every message arrived.

+Note: mixing raw data with messages is not recommended and can cause problems.
+For example if you send raw data of 5 bytes and then a message, and later on the other side you only read 4 bytes with the raw API and then immediately try to read the message, the result would be that the fifth byte from the raw data will infiltrate into the message buffer and corrupte it.

-### Usage - Server Side
+### Usage - Server Side Example

-The following example will listen to new sockets and react to some of their events:
+The following is a simple 'echo' server that also send "hello!" on connection:

 ```cs
 // create new server with default event listener and add some events